John J. Sullivan (diplomat): Deputy Secretary of State

 President Donald Trump nominated Sullivan to serve as the United States Deputy Secretary of State on April 11, 2017.
 He was confirmed as U.S. Deputy Secretary of State by the Senate on May 24, 2017, with a vote of 94–6.

 In 2019, U.S. House of Representative members leading the impeachment inquiry against President Donald Trump reported that the State Department had refused to turn over documents directly relevant to that investigation, including those related to President Trump's request that Ukraine initiate political investigations.
-In a letter to Deputy Secretary Sullivan, House officials wrote that they considered “the refusal to comply with a duly authorized congressional subpoena as obstruction of the lawful functions of Congress and of the impeachment inquiry.”
+In a letter to Deputy Secretary Sullivan, House officials wrote that they considered "the refusal to comply with a duly authorized congressional subpoena as obstruction of the lawful functions of Congress and of the impeachment inquiry."

 United States Ambassador to Russia

 On October 11, 2019, President Trump nominated Sullivan to be the United States Ambassador to Russia.
 On December 12, 2019, the United States Senate confirmed his nomination by a 70–22 vote.

+As a lifelong hockey fan, Sullivan sought to utilize his passion and knowledge of the sport as a diplomatic tool to engage with Russians during his ambassadorship.
 He dropped the puck at the Moscow derby between Dynamo Moscow and Spartak Moscow on February 1, 2020, while describing Alexander Ovechkin as his favorite player.

 After the departure of President Trump in January 2021, incoming President Joe Biden asked Sullivan, along with a small cadre of Trump-appointed ambassadors, to stay on during his term and not tender a resignation, as is custom during a transition.
 While it was initially reported that this request was presumed to precipitate the careful selection of a new ambassador, the Biden administration did not rule out asking Sullivan to stay on indefinitely.
 In April 2021, it was reported that Sullivan will remain in that role "for the foreseeable future".
 However, Sullivan left the post in September 2022, by which point his departure was described as "expected", but expedited by what the Associated Press said was a "family medical issue".
-On September 5, 2022 Sullivan stated that his wife had died from cancer, and that was the reason for his return to the U.S.
+On September 5, 2022, Sullivan stated that his wife had died from cancer, and that was the reason for his return to the U.S.